‘At least half the battle with getting the perfect shot (which doesn’t actually exist by the way!) is to actually be there.’

 What was your process when choosing the soundtrack?
 Did you have something in mind already or did you experiment? (you don’t have to mention Filmstro here)

 Funnily enough I have been using Filmstro a lot recently and already knew that I would be using it for this project.
-I hate the term "game changer" but Filmstro has changed the way I approach scoring a film.
+I hate the term “game changer” but Filmstro has changed the way I approach scoring a film.
 I tend to upload most of my work to YouTube and I have had so many problems with copyright issues even when using tracks that I have fully licensed, this is no longer an issue.
 Filmstro also allows me to perfectly time the music to how I cut my films and not the other way around.
-I hope that we continue to see more and more tracks added in the future.
+I hope that we continue to see more and more tracks added in the future (check out Filmstro’s royalty free music library).

 What was your post-production process like?
 What software?
 Colour grading?
 Music?